alexey-yunoshev/interview-assignment-issue-board/README.md

 ```

 ## Testing
-For API integration tests, in the root directory run `./scripts/test-api.sh`
+For API integration tests and UI tests run `./scripts/test-api.sh` in the root directory.

 ## Cleaning
 To remove project networks, containers, and volumes run `./scripts/clean.sh`